 Hands down, more pros and people serious about kicking and playing soccer use the Adidas Copa Mundial soccer cleats.
 I used ‘Copas’ throughout my college career and it is still the most preferred kicking shoe among specialists in the NFL.
 Watch any NFL game and you will see one out of every few kickers or punters wearing them.
 Adidas Copa Mundial soccer cleats are of the highest quality and made in Germany.
 Both Kickers and Punters can benefit from kangaroo leather soccer cleats like the Copas.
 Please note that in 2016, many states began a ban on the selling of kangaroo leather cleats, but you can still find them in many specialty soccer stores and some online stores including Amazon.

-The Nike Premier cleats are one of the front runners in Nike’s line and are considered a direct competitor to Adidas’ Copa Mundial.
+The Nike Premier cleats are one of the front-runners in Nike’s line and are considered a direct competitor to Adidas’ Copa Mundial.
 The other popular kicking shoe is the Nike Tiempo Legend soccer cleat which is also made from kangaroo leather.
-There are a few versions of the Legend cleat since Nike updates their models ever year.
+There are a few versions of the Legend cleat since Nike updates their models every year.
 We recommend either the Nike Premier, Adidas Copa Mundial or Nike Tiempo style soccer cleats.

 Why do I recommend these cleats?